 Hiking and backpacking – Hiking, backpacking, and backcountry skiing are no doubt the main attractions of the area.
 The Gore Range peaks run from north to south, which means most visitors will have to hike through the designated passes in order to get from east to west.
 However, the views of the snowcapped mountains almost floating above rolling, green meadows will sure make the trial worthwhile.

-Hikers and campers visiting the wilderness are encouraged to follow “Leave No Trace” techniques vigilantly as well as to observe special restrictions unique to the wilderness in order to combat the growing problems in the wilderness.
+Hikers and campers visiting the wilderness are encouraged to follow “Leave No Trace” techniques vigilantly as well as to observe special restrictions unique to the wilderness in order to combat the growing problems.
 These special restrictions include packing out human waste and trash, keeping dogs on leashes, and camping and building fires at least 100 ft away from trails, streams, and rivers.

 This sprawling wilderness now contains over 130,000 acres and is located within the White River National Forest and under the supervision of the U.S. Forest Service.
 Vail, Frisco, and Silverthorne are the closest towns to the wilderness with many popular trails into the wilderness easily accessible from them.